appatalks/chatgpt-html/README.md

 - Convert to Speech using Amazon Polly's Text-to-Speech service.
 - Error handling for issues that may occur during the API call and speech conversion.

-Grabbed the inital idea from here https://www.codeproject.com/Articles/5350454/Chat-GPT-in-JavaScript Complete overhaul of the code base.
+Grabbed the inital idea from here https://www.codeproject.com/Articles/5350454/Chat-GPT-in-JavaScript <br>
+Complete overhaul of the code base.